 I nod.
-Usually this means cameras show up and I talk for a few minutes: how long I’ve been here, how much I like it, isn’t the weather nice?
+Usually this means cameras show up to my workplace and I talk for a few minutes: how long I’ve been here, how much I like it, isn’t the weather nice?
 Why yes, it is.

 Astana is a beautiful city.
 It has grown so much.
 I love the wide avenues, the parks, the tall buildings.
 I wish the best to all the people of Kazakhstan on the 15th anniversary of their capital’s founding.

-As I’m running between the two libraries the next day, two girls with elegant brown hair stop me in the school hallway.
-The tall one holds a stack of papers and pauses to assess my teacher-clothing: a long summer skirt and blue ribbed V-neck.
+As I’m running between my two libraries the next day, tall girls with elegant brown hair stop me in the school hallway.
+The older one holds a stack of papers and pauses to assess my teacher-clothing: a long summer skirt and blue V-neck.

 “You can’t wear blue.
 Blue is our producer’s color,” she says, diplomatically.
-Dayana* says we can go to my house to change.
-On the way, she tells me she studied in Pavlodar, but has worked here in TV for a few years.
-She mostly does ‘paperwork’… which apparently includes helping foreigners learn what to wear on TV.
-Her young companion is on internship from a local university.
+Dayana* says her driver will take me home to change.
+Dayana studied in Pavlodar, but has worked in the TV center for a few years.
+She does ‘paperwork’… which apparently includes helping foreigners learn what to wear on TV.
+Her young companion is an intern from a local university.

-As we leave the school, I look around at the fledging trees, the broad construction panels, the shimmering bright heat and luxury cars of the parents.
+As we leave the school, I look around at the fledgling green trees, the broad construction panels, the shimmering bright heat and luxury cars of the parents who are at the school for commencement.
 It’s Saturday.
 “Do you work every day of the week?”
 I ask her, realizing this isn’t a workday.

 Dayana laughs.
-“Yes, every day, our rest day is scheduled to be Saturday, Sunday… but there’s a lot of work.”
+“Yes, our rest day is scheduled to be Saturday, Sunday–but there’s a lot of work.”

 Of course.
 Stopping by my house to select a gray dress, the driver takes us across the Rams Bridge to Newtown, the Ishim River curving broadly to our right.
 Dayana hands me her script for the broadcast, topic-by-topic laid out for the newscasters, with open questions for the various guests.